kstenerud/concise-encoding/ce-structure.md

 #### Fixed Time

 Fixed time is fixed to a particular place.
 If the time zone at that place changes, the fixed time's corresponding absolute time will change as well.
 For example, 12:00 in Toronto on June 1st is equivalent to 11:00 in Toronto on December 1st relative to UTC due to daylight savings.
-Fixed time is mostly useful for times in the future (such as an appointment in London this coming October 12th).
+Fixed time is mostly useful for times in the future (such as an appointment in London this coming October 12th) or repeating events.
 If the expected time zone changes (for example an act of government such as a change to daylight savings), fixed time adapts automatically.

 #### Floating Time